chrisys/train-departure-display/README.md

-# Balena UK Train Departure Display (next train indicator)
+# Balena UK Train Departure Display (next train indicator) - OpenLDBWS version

 ![](assets/sample.jpeg)

 A set of python scripts to display replica near real-time UK railway station departure data on SSD1322-based 256x64 SPI OLED screens.
-Uses the publicly available [Transport API](https://www.transportapi.com/).
+Uses the publicly available [OpenLDBWS API by National Rail Enquiries](https://www.transportapi.com/).
 This project has been developed and simplified based on the work of [others](#credits) to run on the [balenaCloud](https://balena.io/cloud) platform.

    * [Installation](#installation)
    * [Configuration](#configuration)